Palaeography

 - Guide to using Transcribe Bentham as an eLearning resource by the Higher Education Academy History Subject Centre

-If you would like feedback on your transcription, or advice on how to transcribe or decipher a particular manuscript, post a notice in the discussion forum or email us.
+If you would like feedback on your transcription, or advice on how to transcribe or decipher a particular manuscript, please email us.

 For more advice on palaeography and for online tutorials, see the following websites: